gmcmacran/time_series_M4/README.md

 # Data Overview

-Beginning in 1982, Spyros Makridakis (the M in M4) ran time series competions that define the state of the art in time series modeling.
+Beginning in 1982, Spyros Makridakis (the M in M4) runs time series competitions that define the state of the art in time series modeling.

 - M1: 111 time series in 1982
 - M2: 29 series in 1993